TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems: Discussion

-Beyond technical matters, deploying networks of autonomous LLM agents raises pressing ethical and societal questions.
-Applying TRiSM in this context emphasizes principles of accountability, human oversight, and fairness \cite{raza2025responsible}, all of which are vital for public trust in AI systems.
-Governance in TRiSM recommends that organizations retain clear responsibility for their AI actions, and do not obscure blame behind algorithmic “black boxes”.
-This implies implementing audit trails and explicable decision logs so that any harmful or biased outcome can be traced and attributed .
-Recent guidance on trustworthy AI \cite{chen2024trustworthy} often highlights accountability and explainability as key pillars of trust.

-In practice, this review sheds some light on how each autonomous agent decisions should be transparent enough to be understood and challenged by human reviewers when necessary \cite{vayani2025all}.
-Human oversight is another ethical imperative tightly coupled with accountability.
-TRiSM does not seek to eliminate humans from the loop; rather, it provides a structured way for humans and AI agents to collaborate under a defined governance framework \cite{raza2025humanibench}.

-In AMAS setups, humans can monitor agent swarms in real time, pause or shut down agents exhibiting anomalies, and adjust policies on the fly .
-Therisk of “user complacency”, trusting an autonomous agent too much, has been noted as a hazard \cite{parasuraman2010complacency}.
-TRiSM governance counteracts this by formalizing oversight roles and ensuring no AI operates without appropriate human or regulatory supervision.
+Beyond technical risks, deploying networks of autonomous agents raises ethical and societal concerns around accountability, fairness, and human oversight~\cite{raza2025responsible}.
+TRiSM governance emphasizes that organizations must retain responsibility for AI actions and avoid obscuring accountability behind opaque decision-making.
+In practice, each autonomous agentic decisions should be transparent enough to be understood and challenged by human reviewers when necessary~\cite{vayani2025all}.
+TRiSM does not remove humans from the loop; instead, it structures human-agent collaboration through defined oversight roles and escalation pathways~\cite{raza2025humanibench}.
+In AMAS deployments, humans may monitor agent swarms in real time, pause or shut down anomalous behavior, and adjust policies on the fly.
+The risk of user complacency, over-trusting autonomous agents; has also been noted as a hazard~\cite{parasuraman2010complacency}, and TRiSM counteracts this by formalizing oversight and supervision requirements.